pierreali-gerp/server-utilization/00-connectToYourVM/00_headscale.md

 tailscale up --login-server http://10.79.40.10:48080 --authkey 40474b6a18d9261c71e5ac6236473a1ea186a93fc8b257d9 --accept-routes
 ```

+> 📝 If you plan to use the `tailscale switch` method explained above, you can add the `--nickname "<account_nickname>"` option to the previous command to give the account a nickname of your choice and facilitate its selection through the _switch_ subcommand.
+Find an example of usage [here](https://wiki.indie-it.com/wiki/Tailscale#HowTos).

 After this, your connection to the Headscale server should be up and running!
 Try to reach your VM or any other on the same subnet to check if the connection works as expected.
 ```bash
 ping <IP_of_your_VM/bastion_VM>